 Running from the beach through Port Melbourne, Bay Street is a busy summer stroll, filled with quality boutiques, cafes and bars.
 Spend the morning at Port Melbourne beach, followed by some retail therapy at Bay Street’s clothing boutiques (start with Lacquer, Laine Boutique, Diva Scandinavia and Gloss).
-In the evening, grab dinner and drinks at Rose Diner and Bar, which pairs a menu of modern Australian pub fare with local wines.

 For a look back at Melbourne’s larrikin past, there’s nowhere more authentic than Port Melbourne’s Railway Club Hotel.
 While there’s an air of cheekiness to the interiors (walls are festooned with famous Australian sports heroes), they take their food very seriously.
 Steaks are dry aged for a minimum of 20 days, with Australian cuts of eye fillet, porterhouse, and scotch fillet paired with matching wines.

 A major point of arrival for people migrating to Melbourne in the middle of last century, Princes Pier is now the major port of arrival for travellers.
 Year round, cruise ships from around the world dock in at Princes Pier.
 Along with offering an expansive view over both Port Melbourne and surrounding Albert Park and St Kilda beaches, the pier is always a hive of activity with new visitors helping create the buzz.